Overview of Principles Reducing Damages

-Most, if not all, legal systems, including international law, reject damages that are too speculative.
+Most legal systems, if not all, including international law, reject damages that are too speculative.
 The bar against damages that are too speculative is a form of factual causation.
 A tribunal declines to award damages because there is insufficient evidence to prove that the illegal act caused the damage the claimant claims.
 A claimant always needs to prove facts in support of its case.
 An inherent difficulty with damages is that one is often, if not always, trying to prove a counterfactual.
 This is not proving what happened but what would have happened if the respondent had not breached a legal obligation.

-The principle against speculative damages does not require a claimant to prove its damage to a certainty.
+The principle against speculative damages does not require a claimant to prove its damage as a certainty.
 The standard most often used in municipal and international law is one of ‘reasonable certainty’ or a ‘reasonable degree of certainty’.
 For instance, under US law, a claimant must prove its damage with ‘reasonable certainty’, and the UNIDROIT Principles of International Commercial Contracts use the term ‘reasonable degree of certainty’.

-A second important nuance is the distinction between proof of the fact of damages and proof regarding the amount of damages.
-Though some authorities have held that the ‘reasonable certainty’ requirement applies to both the fact of damage and the amount of the loss, the better view, at least when permissible under the applicable law, is that the ‘reasonable certainty’ requirement should apply to the fact of damages, but that once the fact of damages is established with reasonable certainty, proof as to the amount of damages may be an estimate, uncertain and inexact, because requiring a high degree of certainty unfairly burdens the injured party and benefits the breaching party.
-For instance, Article 7.4.3(1) of the UNIDROIT Principles provides that compensation ‘is due only for harm, including future harm, that is established with a reasonable degree of certainty’ though Article 7.4.3(3) provides that where ‘the amount of damages cannot be established with a sufficient degree of certainty, the assessment is at the discretion of the court’.
+A second important nuance is the distinction between proof of the fact of damage and proof regarding the amount of damages.
+Though some authorities have held that the ‘reasonable certainty’ requirement applies to both the fact of damage and the amount of the loss, the better view, at least when permissible under the applicable law, is that the ‘reasonable certainty’ requirement should apply to the fact of damage, but that once the fact of damage is established with reasonable certainty, proof as to the amount of damages may be an estimate, uncertain and inexact, because requiring a high degree of certainty unfairly burdens the injured party and benefits the breaching party.
+For instance, Article 7.4.3(1) of the UNIDROIT Principles provides that compensation ‘is due only for harm, including future harm, that is established with a reasonable degree of certainty’, though Article 7.4.3(3) provides that if ‘the amount of damages cannot be established with a sufficient degree of certainty, the assessment is at the discretion of the court’.

 Although declining to award damages based on a DCF model may be appropriate if there is clearly no reasonable evidence that a project would have been profitable, it is arguably inappropriate if proof of the fact of damage is very certain.
 In such instances, it may be more appropriate to account for elevated levels of uncertainty by adjusting variables within the DCF model.
-For instance, increasing the discount rate to account for the uncertainty of the future revenue stream will decrease the net present value of that revenue stream and thus the compensation awarded.
+For instance, increasing the discount rate to account for the uncertainty of the future revenue stream will decrease the net present value of that revenue stream and, thus, the compensation awarded.
 In many fact patterns, this approach is more consistent with financial valuations in the commercial world, where DCF models are routinely used to value projects that are not yet established going concerns.
 We discuss DCF and the role of sensitivities in more detail below.

 Yet another approach to redress damages that might otherwise be considered overly speculative is to compensate a claimant for a lost opportunity.
 For instance, if a claimant is improperly barred from participating in the bidding process for a potentially lucrative oil and gas concession, it may be hard to prove that the claimant would have won the bidding process had it been allowed to participate.
-The claimant might be able to provide compelling evidence that it would have offered more than the winning bid, but can it prove that the party who actually won the concession was not willing to bid even more had it been necessary?
+The claimant might be able to provide compelling evidence that it would have offered more than the winning bid, but can it prove that the party who actually won the concession would not have been willing to bid even more had it been necessary?
 In such a circumstance, awarding compensation based on the assumption that the claimant would have won the bid might be deemed too speculative.
 An alternative approach would be to assess the odds that the claimant would have won the bid and award the claimant compensation in accordance with those odds.
-Thus, for instance, if the tribunal deemed that there was a 65 per cent chance that the claimant would have won the bid, the tribunal might determine the amount of damages that would be due assuming that the claimant had won the bid and then award the claimant 65 per cent of that amount.
+Thus, for instance, if the tribunal deemed that there was a 65 per cent chance that the claimant would have won the bid, the tribunal might determine the amount of damages that would be due, assuming that the claimant had won the bid, and then award the claimant 65 per cent of that amount.

 The UNIDROIT Principles expressly contemplate this form of compensation as one in which the tribunal awards damages in proportion.
-In the Shappire Petroleum arbitration, the tribunal awarded the claimant a portion of its anticipated lost profits as compensation for a lost opportunity, but the tribunal did not expressly articulate the amount awarded as being based on an assessed probability of the lost opportunity’s occurrence.
+In the Sapphire Petroleums arbitration, the tribunal awarded the claimant a portion of its anticipated lost profits as compensation for a lost opportunity, but the tribunal did not expressly articulate the amount awarded as being based on an assessed probability of the lost opportunity’s occurrence.
 In Bosca v.
 Lithuania, the tribunal interpreted compensation for a ‘lost opportunity’ as the right to recover direct damages (i.e., monies spent on the investment) as opposed to compensation in proportion to the probability that the investment would have succeeded.
 Nevertheless, there is nothing in principle under international law that would preclude a tribunal from awarding compensation for the loss of a chance in proportion to the probability of its occurrence – especially when a more conservative approach might unduly benefit the breaching party that created the situation of uncertainty.

 In general, a claimant can only recover damages that the respondent could have foreseen.
 Countries apply this principle differently but most, if not all, recognise this principle as one that limits recoverable damages.
 At the same time, nuances of this principle vary among legal systems.
 Some domestic laws do not apply this principle if the breach resulted from wilful misconduct or gross negligence.
 Like the principle against speculative damages, some authorities hold that a rough estimate of the amount of harm must be foreseeable, whereas most only require that the type of harm was foreseeable.
-French and English law assess foreseeability from the moment a contract is executed, whereas German law assesses foreseeability from the moment of breach.
+French and English law assess foreseeability from the moment a contract is executed, whereas German law assesses it from the moment of breach.